-- \ Approach 1: Is Self-Compton or External Compton more applicable for objects with strong emission lines?
-Gamma-ray flares (presumably Compton) should obey the simple quadratic (for SSC) or linear (for ERC) relationship against the amplitudes of the IR/Opt/UV flares (presumably synchrotron component) IF the low and HE component are co-spatially produced (which is in doubt considering the most recent MWL results).
-In this case correlated variability between optical and 100 MeV GeV emission, and X-ray and >>GeV TeV emission should be examined as evidence for SSC and EC processes by comparing with model expectations. - \ Approach 2: via direct verification of the strength of the putative external target photon fields (e.g. BLR, accretion disk through emission line measurements, etc.)
+Once it's known: Is Self-Compton or External Compton more applicable for objects with strong emission lines?
+Gamma-ray flares (presumably Compton) should obey the simple quadratic (for SSC) or linear (for ERC) relationship against the amplitudes of the IR/Opt/UV flares (presumably synchrotron component) IF the low and HE component are co-spatially produced.
+(This might already have been put in doubt considering the most recent MWL results).
+In this case correlated variability between optical and 100 MeV - GeV emission, and X-ray and >>GeV - TeV emission should be examined as evidence for or against the SSC and EC processes by comparing with model expectations.

-Target(s): Bright blazars in flaring states: 3C279, 1622+398, PKS 0528+134 Other data needed: Simultaneous monitoring in the IR/opt/UV/X-ray bands, at a cadence allowing to temporally resolve the flares (implied by the GLAST data); BLR emission line strengths around times of gamma-ray activity

-\ B.3.(a) continued: Importance of external photon fields (BLR, accretion disk, CMB, ...) for X- & gamma-ray production
+Target(s): Bright blazars in flaring states: 3C279, 1622+398, PKS 0528+134 Other data needed: Simultaneous monitoring in the IR/opt/UV/X-ray bands, at a cadence allowing to temporally resolve the flares (implied by the GLAST data); BLR emission line strengths around times of gamma-ray activity \ B.3.(a) continued: Importance of external photon fields (BLR, accretion disk, CMB, ...) for X- & gamma-ray production